CS

 Safety Rundown

-Both the Hyundai Inster and Toyota Corolla Hatch hold a 5-star ANCAP safety rating.
+The Toyota Corolla Hatch holds a 5-star ANCAP rating vs 4 stars for the Hyundai Inster.
 Adult occupant protection scored 70% for the Hyundai Inster and 96% for the Toyota Corolla Hatch.

 Where the two diverge is in active safety technology.
 The Toyota Corolla Hatch packs more ADAS features with 6 out of 10 key systems fitted, compared to 4 in the Hyundai Inster.